Maud Adams The Man With The Golden Gun

 Social movements such as #MeToo and Time's Up have also had a profound impact on the portrayal of Bond girls.
 These movements have raised awareness about issues of gender inequality and sexual harassment in the entertainment industry, prompting filmmakers to be more mindful of the messages they are sending through their films.

-As a result, there has been a conscious effort to avoid perpetuating harmful stereotypes and to create female characters who are strong, independent, and empowered.
+Which means there has been a conscious effort to avoid perpetuating harmful stereotypes and to create female characters who are strong, independent, and empowered.
 This shift is not only morally right but also makes for more compelling and engaging storytelling.

 Looking Ahead: The Future of Bond Women